-The study looks at the role of adequate sleep in maintaining a healthy immune system, and provides evidence that suggests it is an important and complex relationship.
-It also notes a link between sleep disruption and depression, both of which can become problems in increasing the risk for birth complications, including low birth weight and pre-term births.
+The study looks at the role of adequate sleep in maintaining a healthy immune system, and provides evidence to suggest it is an important and complex relationship.
+It also notes a link between sleep disruption and depression, both of which can increase the risk for birth complications, including low birth weight and pre-term births.
 For these reasons, the research emphasizes the importance of identifying sleep problems early in pregnancy.

-So what exactly are some of the issues keeping expectant mothers from sleeping?
-Dr. Andrea Skorenki, an obstetrician/gynecologist at Grey Nuns Hospital in Edmonton, says common sleep disturbances include:
+So what exactly are some of the issues keeping expectant mothers from getting decent zzz's?
+Dr. Andrea Skorenki, an obstetrician/gynecologist at Grey Nuns Hospital in Edmonton, says common sleep disturbances include the following: